Political risks to watch in the Netherlands

 - Whether both the lower and upper houses of parliament pass the budget cuts

-- Public discontent over the impact of austerity measures, a weak economy, fall in house prices and cuts in pension payouts
+- Public discontent over the weak economy, fall in house prices, and impact of austerity measures

-With the appointment of Finance Minister Jeroen Dijsselbloem as head of the Eurogroup in January, the Netherlands may play a more influential role in the euro zone debt crisis.

-The new government is expected to remain committed to tight fiscal policies to tackle the euro zone’s debt crisis.
+The Netherlands is expected to remain committed to tight fiscal policies to tackle the euro zone’s debt crisis.
 Like other euro zone countries, it must approve an EU fiscal treaty which will enshrine balanced budget rules in national law.

+Parliament has been critical of euro zone bailouts in the past but has supported all such measures so far and is expected to approve the new Greek aid deal because the government parties have a majority.
+In his election campaign, Rutte promised voters the Netherlands would not give any more money to Greece.

 What to watch: